 4. Shooters averages are calculated following each registered shoot and shooters will change classification if their new average puts them within a different threshold range.
-A shooters average is a rolling average based on starting the season by applying the last calendar years average to 400 targets then adding the current year targets and then re-averaging.
+A shooter’s average is a rolling average based on their six (6) most recent scores.

 5. Threshold ranges are re-calculated approximately July 1 of each year and prior to a major CNSCA event such as the Nationals.
 When new thresholds are established, the rules posted on the web site will be updated to reflect the new values.
 The values posted on the web site will note the date of the last change and will be taken as the correct values.